 - Print on each sheet only once.
 The heat from the printing process causes the adhesive to soften.
 The adhesive could ooze and adhere to the inner workings of your printer causing the labels to jam or peel off if done too many times.

 Find additional articles with label printing tips to help you make the most of your purchase.

 Would you rather save yourself the hassle?
-Onlinelabels.com offers custom printing for all of your label needs.
+Onlinelabels offers custom printed labels for all of your labeling needs.
 Plus, with our industry-leading printers, your labels will never look better.